ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Although a function expression being treated as well typed implies its function name is registered, an implementation need not treat all registered functions as well typed.
-Implementations must support the function extensions defined in this document, but are free to support or not support other registered function extensions.
+Implementations MUST support the function extensions defined in this document, but are free to support or not support other registered function extensions.

-If an implementation does not support a function extension used in a query, it should treat the function extension as not well typed.
+If an implementation does not support a function extension used in a query, it MUST treat the function extension as not well typed.

 (2) As per the grammar, a function expression can occur in three different